How to Setup Dual Monitor | Windows | Linux | MAC

 VGA Port

-A VGA port is usually blue in color, rectangular with 15 holes.
+A VGA port is usually blue and rectangular with 15 holes.
 VGA ports have screw holes used to fasten the VGA cables.
-VGA ports are found on older desktops and laptops, and most newer monitors don’t have these ports.
-However, if either your monitor or computer has a VGA port and you’re a bit stuck, you can buy a VGA-HDMI adapter.
+VGA ports, being an older standard, are typically found on legacy desktops and laptops, with many modern monitors lacking VGA connectivity.

 Check The Connection Ports On Your Second Monitor

-Your second monitor should have at least one of the aforementioned ports.
-If the ports on your monitor are different from those on your desktop or laptop, you will have to buy an adapter that matches the ports on your PC to proceed with the setup.
+Your second monitor should have at least one of the ports above.
+If the ports on your monitor differ from those on your desktop or laptop, you must buy an adapter that matches the ports on your PC to proceed with the setup.

 The Setup

 Now that you’ve confirmed the ports on your PC and monitor, it’s time to connect the monitor to your PC.
-To do this, connect one end of the cable you’re using, for instance, HDMI, to the monitor and the other end to the PC.
-If you’re using an adapter, connect it to the device that’s missing the required ports.
-Next, connect your monitor to a power outlet
+To do this, connect one end of the cable you’re using, for instance, HDMI, to the monitor and the other to the PC dual monitor setup.
+If you’re using an adapter, connect it to the device missing the required ports.
+Next, connect your monitor to a power outlet.

-Then turn on the monitor by pressing the power button.
-Ensure that the monitor is on and not on standby for it to receive a signal from your desktop or laptop’s main display.
-Now you can proceed to tweak the settings on your Windows, Mac, or Ubuntu Linux PC.
+Then, turn on the monitor by pressing the power button.
+Ensure the monitor is on and not on standby to receive a signal from your desktop or laptop’s main display.
+Now, you can tweak the settings on your Windows, Mac, or Ubuntu Linux PC for optimal dual monitor use.

 Windows OS